 Itemization of or accounting for all property discarded or confiscated

+Not really there.
+What they provided is when LASAN requested additional officers – notes say that someone non-compliant, etc. So doesn’t include regular cleaning details.
+No information on number of officers, arrests, citations, etc.

 Data on all police deployments to Special Enforcement and Cleaning Zone (SECZs) cleanings/engagements between 4/1/2018 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each cleaning/engagement: